HOMEWORK & HOME LEARNING

 Home learning at 14-19 is linked to the external accreditation syllabus.
 This includes a wide range of curricular topics.
 Parents/carers are given guidance on the accreditation undertaken and the links home learning has with accreditation and life choices on leaving school.
 Home learning tasks will be set in line with course requirements and that is an expectation that pupils/ students will revise at home.
 Home learning will also be part of Careers Education and Independent Travel Programme.

-Please click the button to access our Remote Learning Provision document.
+Please click the button to access our Remote Learning Provision document from our Policies section.

 Subject plans for remote learning can be found under the relevant subject in the Curriculum section of the website.